4d/4d-for-ios/docs/TestAndBuild-InstallonDevice.md

 ![Reveal archive in Finder](assets/test-build/Reveal-archive-in-Finder.png)

-* Open Xcode and go to Menu > Window > Devices and Simulator and drag and drop the generated ipa file in Installed Apps section.
+* Open Xcode and go to Menu > Window > Devices and Simulator and drag and drop the generated ipa file in the Installed Apps section.

 ![Devices and Simulators](assets/test-build/Devices-and-Simulators-4D-for-iOS.png)